Brian Jones (tight end)

-Brian Tavarus Jones (born August 23, 1981) is an American former professional football tight end.
-After playing college football at the University of Louisiana at Lafayette and University of Arkansas at Pine Bluff, Jones was signed as an undrafted free agent by the Jacksonville Jaguars in 2004.
+Brian Tavarus Jones (born August 23, 1981) is an American former professional football player who was a tight end in the National Football League (NFL).
+After playing college football for the Louisiana–Lafayette Ragin' Cajuns and Arkansas–Pine Bluff Golden Lions, Jones was signed as an undrafted free agent by the Jacksonville Jaguars in 2004.
 Jones was also a member of the New England Patriots.

 Early life

 Jones played high school football at Bastrop High School, where he recorded 30 receptions for 500 yards and eight touchdowns as a senior and earned All-District and All-State honors.

 College career

 Jones then attended the University of Louisiana at Lafayette where he played in eight games, starting two as a freshman and caught six passes for 38 yards.
 He played in 11 games as a sophomore a caught five passes for 30 yards.
 He then sat out the 2001 season after transferring from Louisiana-Lafayette to University of Arkansas at Pine Bluff.
 He started 10 games as a junior and had 35 receptions for 421 yards and three touchdowns.
 He started in 10 games as a senior, where he caught 30 passes for 493 yards and three touchdowns.